njosiahk/IDAsg/README.md

 # IDAsg

 This project is for my ID Assignment 1, it is a website made for fans of Japanese Singer/Songwriter Kenshi Yonezu.

-Design Proces
+Design Process

 It is to be used for easy access to his songs and merchandise, as well as an About page so visitors can learn more about him.